CodingLawyersClub/todo-instructions/README.md

 mongoose.model('ToDo', ToDoSchema);
 ```

+Save the ToDo.js file now with ⌘ + S. Do not forget this step :)

 OK, the only thing left to do is to let our app know about our `ToDo` model.

 Go to `app.js`.
 Search for `require('./models/User');`